Bembit/react-typescript-projects/1-matching-game/README.md

     function CountryCapitalGame({ data }: { data: Record<string, string>}) {  };
     ```

-2. a button should be displayed for each country and each capital. so the example above would return the buttons:
+2. **Render Buttons for Each Country and Capital**
-    Germany, Berlin, Hungary, Budapest, France, Paris
+   - Display a button for each country and each capital.
     ```javascript
     const countries = Object.keys(data)
     const capitals = Object.values(data)